Skip to main content

 • Nut allergies: This remains a weak point.
 Cross-contamination is hard to avoid in buffet settings.
 If you have a severe allergy, treat lounge food with the same caution you'd apply to any restaurant.

-For what it's worth, these are the lounge meals that stuck with me.
+For what it's worth, these are the lounge meals travelers tend to remember.
 Not because they were the fanciest, but because they were genuinely good and made a long travel day better:

 • Wonton noodle soup at Cathay Pacific's The Pier in Hong Kong - simple, perfect, restorative after a 14-hour flight.